NEW ZEALAND BUSINESS NEWS

 Running a Responsible Operation

 Hugo also ensures that the platform remains operational without undue strain on the families using it.
-While the core functionality of buying and selling uniforms is free, a nominal fee is charged for premium listings and promotional features.
+While the core functionality for buying and selling uniforms is free, a nominal fee applies to premium listings and promotional features.
 These fees cover the website’s operational costs and ensure its sustainability without rendering it out of reach for those in need.

-Moreover, Hugo has put in place stringent measures to maintain the integrity and safety of the platform.
+Moreover, Hugo has implemented stringent measures to maintain the platform’s integrity and safety.
 Users are required to sign up and verify their identities to prevent fraudulent activities.
 A robust feedback system allows buyers and sellers to rate their transactions, ensuring transparency and trust within the community.

 Broader Impact and Future Plans

 Furthermore, the initiative has opened up conversations about the broader issues of affordability and accessibility in education.
-By shining a spotlight on the financial struggles that many families face, Hugo’s project has ignited discussions among policymakers and educators about how to support these families better.
+By shining a spotlight on the financial struggles that many families face, Hugo’s project has ignited discussions among policymakers and educators about how to better support these families.

 Get Uniformed: Young Innovator Launches Platform to Make School Uniforms More Affordable